itsmillertim3/perform2021/dtu-lab-dynatrace-love/content/02_getting_warm_analysis/02_excep/index.md

 - Failed exceptions

 > ProTip: Dynatrace has the ability to configure custom error detection for your services.
-If there is an BusinessException where you want to mark the transation failed so the failurerate increases, you can do this in the [service error detection](https://www.dynatrace.com/support/help/how-to-use-dynatrace/transactions-and-services/configuration/configure-service-error-detection/)
+If there is an BusinessException where you want to mark the transation failed so the failurerate increases, you can do this in the <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/transactions-and-services/configuration/configure-service-error-detection/" target="_blank">service error detection</a>.

 ### Let 👧 🧠 DAVIS work for you!